 Demonstrate that they understand the wide range of challenges and issues that will need to be addressed to help a young person succeed in being able to move away from offending behaviour.

-If you already work specifically with adult ex-offenders around employment you will need to show us in your application that you understand the unique challenges faced by young offenders and that your project will offer support that is appropriate and effective for their needs.
+If you already work with adults with criminal records you will need to show us in your application that you understand the unique challenges faced by young people and that your project will offer support that is appropriate and effective for their needs.
 This might be through working with another organisation who have this specific expertise of working with young people.